 Prior to this appointment, she was the director of the Office of Multicultural Affairs at Wake Forest University from 1995-2009.
 Oakes also held professorships at Penn State University, Arizona State University and Wake Forest.
 She’s authored over thirty publications and research presentations, co-authored five books and became the first African American woman to earn a Ph.D. in the American College of Sports Medicine.
 She has continued her professional involvement in the area of physical fitness by co-authoring seven textbooks since 1995.

 Oakes’ professional and civic accomplishments include recognition by Diverse Issues in Higher Education as one of the top 25 “emerging” women in higher education and selection as a senior fellow for Future Focus 2020.
 She is a member of the St. Peter’s Center for Comprehensive Services board of directors and the WFU Maya Angelou Research Center for Minority Health internal steering committee.

 Oakes holds a B.S. and M.A. in exercise science and cardiac rehabilitation from Wake Forest University.
 She completed doctoral study in exercise physiology and nutrition at the University of Tennessee, Knoxville.

-J. Matthew Williams, Assistant Director of Diversity and Inclusion
+Kaylan Baxter, Assistant Director for Diversity and Inclusion